rtk-rnjn/Parrot/extra/tutorials/roadmaps/api-security/response-type-token.md

 # Avoid Implicit Grant Flow

-> Avoid `response_type=token’ and try to exchange for code instead.
+> Avoid `response_type=token' and try to exchange for code instead.

 In OAuth, `response_type=token` is a method for obtaining an access token directly from the authorization endpoint, without using an authorization code.
 This method is known as the implicit grant flow.